 Homemade Soft Graham Artisan Bread

-The ingredients for this old-fashioned artisan bread are simple and I love graham flour.
+The ingredients for this old-fashioned artisan bread are simple, and I love graham flour.
 It was widely used back in the early 1900’s for many different recipes.
 It was one of the main flours milled back in that time period.
-This particular recipe was submitted from Mrs. H.H.
+This particular recipe was submitted by Mrs. H.H.
 Griffith, Jr. in this cookbook.

 Here is a picture of the original vintage recipe.

-1 cup whole wheat flour (or unbleached bread flour works great here too)
+- Whole wheat flour- unbleached bread flour works great here, too

-Slice and Serve with your favorite butter spread.
+Slice and serve with your favorite butter spread.
+This bread is delicious toasted with a little jam on top.

 If you love bread from scratch, you’ll love making your own yeast starter sponge!